-This is how to set up Emanote on a Linux computer (Pop!_OS) to create a blog to host on GitHub Pages, i.e. this one.
+This is how to set up Emanote on a Linux computer (I am using Pop!_OS, but this should work on Ubuntu and derivatives too) to create a blog to host on GitHub Pages, i.e. this one.

 This is a very big installation (gigabytes)!